Purchasing, whole-of-government common use contracts and eTendering

 Winning Government Business

 Winning Government Business is aimed at improving the ability of Tasmanian businesses to successfully compete for Government business.
 The information is aimed at helping potential suppliers to familiarise themselves with Tasmanian purchasing rules and processes.
-It has guidance material on who to contact to find out about Government business opportunities and also provides useful advice and tips for success on quoting and tendering for Tasmanian Government contracts.

 The Tasmanian Government Tenders website is an online resource for the latest information on Tasmanian Government tenders and past awarded contracts.
 The Tenders website can be accessed via the Purchasing website (www.purchasing.tas.gov.au) or directly at www.tenders.tas.gov.au.

 State Government agencies are required to report details of contracts with a value of $50 000 or more on this website.